nushell/nushell.github.io/book/commands/append.md

 ---
 title: append
 layout: command
-version: 0.60.0
+version: 0.60.1
 usage: |
-  Append a row to the table.
+  Append any number of rows to a table.
 ---

 # `{{ $frontmatter.title }}`